georgejconidis/EmotionalSage/README.md

 # 4. Training Emotional Sage to Detect Emotions and Text Pre-processing

 The 'Twitter US Airline Sentiment' data set is used to train a Multinomial Naive Bayes Classifier.
 The data set contains 14,640 Tweets.
 The tweets are labelled as "negative", "neutral", and "positive".
-The "neutral" tweets have been removed and the remaining tweets have been undersampled relative to the "positive" labels, leaving 6,250 tweets to be used for training, validation, and testing the model.
+The "neutral" tweets have been removed and the remaining tweets have been under-sampled relative to the "positive" labels, leaving 6,250 tweets to be used for training, validation, and testing the model.

 The Tweets are then pre-processed before training the classifier using the following techniques:
 * Tokenization